Could a Primordial Black Hole Explosion Explain the extremely high-energy KM3NeT neutrino Event?

-Additionally, IceCube~\cite{IceCube:2016zyt} should have observed a rising neutrino flux with energies above $\sim 100~\mathrm{GeV}$ starting about four hours before the final burst, and would have detected approximately 100 events at the time of the burst itself.
+Additionally, IceCube~\cite{IceCube:2016zyt} should have observed a rising neutrino flux with energies above $\sim 100~\mathrm{GeV}$ starting about four hours before the final burst, and would have detected $\sim 300$ events at the time of the burst itself.
+Moreover, KM3NeT/ARCA itself would have observed $\sim 150$ events in the 11-24 hours prior to the event in the energy range of $1~{\rm TeV}\lesssim E_\nu \lesssim 1~{\rm PeV}$.
 Given the absence of any such signals, we conclude that attributing the KM3NeT event to PBH evaporation appears to be highly unlikely and is therefore strongly disfavored as a plausible explanation.

 \emph{PBH evaporation. ---} An observer far from a Schwarzschild black hole will detect a flux of thermal radiation for a given particle species $j$, characterized by the instantaneous emission rate per energy bin $\dd E$~\cite{Hawking:1975vcx}